Banksia coccinea: Cultivation

-Widely considered one of the most attractive Banksia species, B. coccinea is a popular garden plant and one of the most important Banksia species for the cut flower industry; it is grown commercially in Australia, South Africa, Canada, the United States, New Zealand, Israel, and trialled in France, Spain and South America.
+Widely considered one of the most attractive Banksia species, B. coccinea is a popular garden plant and one of the most important Banksia species for the cut flower industry; it is grown commercially in Australia, South Africa, Canada, the United States, New Zealand, Israel, and trialled in France, Spain, and South America.
 Its striking terminal inflorescences and furry new growth are its main horticultural attributes.
 However, it is highly sensitive to dieback and succumbs readily when exposed.
-It is difficult to keep alive in areas of heavy soils or summer rainfall or humidity, such as the Australian east coast.
+It is difficult to keep alive in areas of heavy soils, summer rainfall, or humidity, such as the Australian east coast.
 Furthermore, flowering may be sparse or not occur when cultivated in warmer climates such as Perth.
 Pruning promotes branching, which leads to more flower spikes being produced.

 Propagation is by seed, though these can be difficult to extract from the follicles.
-Seeds do not require any treatment before sowing, and take 12 to 48 days to germinate.
+Seeds do not require any treatment before sowing, and germination takes 12 to 48 days.
 Cultivars require propagation by cutting for progeny to grow true.
 Cuttings are slow to strike.
 Attempts to graft B. coccinea have met with little success.